mbensmida/sphinx-poc/docs/Chat.rst

 old message.
 When the loading icon |image1| disapears this means that the 200 messages was loaded and you can read them.

-   .. note:: The number of loaded chat messages is set by default to 200, it could be configurable in `exo.properties <#PLFAdminGuide.Configuration.ConfigurationOverview>`__.
+   .. note:: The number of loaded chat messages is set by default to 200, it could be configurable in :ref:`exo.properties <#PLFAdminGuide.Configuration.ConfigurationOverview>`.

 .. _ResponsiveDesign: